grytlabs-ai/orisun-research/JOURNEY_NARRATIVE.md

 **A Builder's Discovery of Decision Intelligence Infrastructure**

-*An IP-safe narrative of architectural evolution*
+*A narrative of architectural evolution*

 ---